Bulgarian police seize more than 360 kilograms of cocaine

 SOFIA, Bulgaria (AP) - Bulgarian police have discovered and seized more than 360 kilograms (nearly 800 pounds) of cocaine from an apartment in the capital.

-Sofia police chief Georgi Hadzhiev said Wednesday that the cocaine haul was made in the apartment of 33-year old Nikolay Petrov, after police had initially found 40 kilograms (about 90 pounds) of the drug during a routine check of his car.
+Sofia police chief Georgi Hadzhiev said Wednesday that the cocaine haul was made in the apartment of 33-year old Nikolay Petrov, after police had initially found 40 kilograms (about 90 pounds) of the drug during a routine check of his car and arrested him.

 Hadzhiev said that the estimated street value of the high-grade cocaine haul was more than 45 million euros ($50 million).
 According to him, most of the cocaine was to be smuggled and sold in Western Europe.